Activist fund asks French watchdog to probe Vivendi's music spin-off

-Activist fund Bluebell has asked France's markets regulator to look into disclosures by media company Vivendi (VIV.PA) around its Universal Music Group spin-off, arguing the company did not reveal some steps around the transaction to shareholders.
+PARIS (Reuters) - Activist fund Bluebell has asked France’s markets regulator to look into disclosures by media company Vivendi around its Universal Music Group spin-off, arguing the company did not reveal some steps around the transaction to shareholders.

 Vivendi, controlled by French tycoon Vincent Bollore, is planning to cash in on its crown jewel, the world’s biggest music label, by spinning off the entity to existing shareholders - for which it is seeking investor approval.